How to have a positive mindset. Stay tuned.

 Is his a mind-set or mind-trap?

-No one can argue with him.
-He just tells everyone they need to do work on their negative mindsets, just like he has done with his “expensive and talented executive coach.”
+For instance, no one can argue with him.
+He tells everyone they need to work on their negative mindsets.
+He brags that is just like he has done with his “expensive and talented executive coach.”

 Look, I know there are tons of books on child and adolescent development.
 What about adult development?